Condensed mathematics: History

 In 2013, Bhargav Bhatt and Peter Scholze introduced a general notion of pro-étale site associated to an arbitrary scheme.
-In 2018, together with Dustin Clausen they have arrived at the conclusion that already the pro-étale site of a single point, which is isomorphic to the site of profinite sets introduced above, has rich enough structure to realize large classes of topological spaces as sheaves on it.
+In 2018, Dustin Clausen and Scholze arrived at the conclusion that the pro-étale site of a single point, which is isomorphic to the site of profinite sets introduced above, already has rich enough structure to realize large classes of topological spaces as sheaves on it.
 Further developments have led to a theory of condensed sets and solid abelian groups, through which one is able to incorporate non-Archimedean geometry into the theory.

-In 2020 Scholze has completed a proof of a result which would enable to incorporate functional analysis as well as complex geometry into the condensed mathematics framework, using the notion of liquid vector spaces.
+In 2020 Scholze completed a proof of their results which would enable the incorporation of functional analysis as well as complex geometry into the condensed mathematics framework, using the notion of liquid vector spaces.
 The argument has turned out to be quite subtle, and to get rid of any doubts about the validity of the result, he asked other mathematicians to provide a formalized and verified proof.
-Over a 6-month period a group led by Johan Commelin has verified the central part of the proof using the proof assistant Lean.
+Over a 6-month period, a group led by Johan Commelin verified the central part of the proof using the proof assistant Lean.
 As of 14 July 2022, the proof has been completed.

-Coincidentally, in 2019 Barwick and Haine have introduced a very similar theory of pyknotic objects.
+Coincidentally, in 2019 Barwick and Haine introduced a similar theory of pyknotic objects.
 This theory is very closely related to that of condensed sets, with the main differences being set-theoretic in nature: pyknotic theory depends on a choice of Grothendieck universes, whereas condensed mathematics can be developed strictly within ZFC.